-3 Example using presummarized 450k data
+3 Example using presummarized DNA Methylation array data

 For those who directly want to explore the web application we have presummarized 450k data on 500 samples.
+MethylAid will automatically detect whether the data is from a 450k array or EPIC array.
+Therefore, using EPIC data can be used in exactly the same way.